MatthewNgabirano/Mouse-Movement-Effect/README.md

 # Mouse-Movement-Effect
-I was trying to design drone making it to move move from one point to another
+I was trying to design drone making it to move from one point to another